o-l-a-v/PowerShell-Projects/PowerShellModulesUpdater/README.md

 # PowerShellModulesUpdater

+> [!CAUTION]
+> Don't run random scripts from the internet.
+>
+> * This script is provided as-is, you should run it with caution.
+> * If it breaks anything on your computer it's your fault.

 ## About

 A script that installs, updates (and cleans up old versions), and removes PowerShell modules and scripts.